valitas/SGPvP/README.md

 Once installed, reload your Pardus tab, press the key _i_ (for _info_), and find and click the link to the online help.

-## News
+## Recent changes

+ * July 11, 2024: Version 45 released.
+This fixes some remaining issues with
+   keyboard focus on Windows, and fixes the Set Waypoint action.
-On July 2024, after seven years of dormancy, SGPvP version 44 has been released.
+ * July 9, 2024: Version 44 released after seven years of dormancy.
 This is a redesign to conform to Chrome's "manifest V3" requirement, in time to survive deprecation of V2.
 Here's to seven more years of uneventful service!

 ## A note about SGPvP TE